erenkaraboga/erenkaraboga/README.md

 - 🔭 I’m currently working on **Mobile Development**

-- 🌱 I’m currently learning **Flutter** and I also write the backend of my applications.
+- 🌱 I’m currently learning **Flutter** and I also write the backend of my applications with C# .NET

 <h3 align="left">Connect with me:</h3>
 <p align="left">